Overtraining: How Stress Impacts Our Hormones

 Weight training, fasting, cardio, cutting calories, food restrictions, skipping meals …The only way to progress with our fitness goals is to do more, right?
 Extreme dieting is becoming more and more prevalent with the rising popularity of fitness/ bodybuilding competitions and online ‘fitspo’ personalities.
 Although health and fitness goals are fantastic, where is the line and how much is too much – how does overtraining affect us?

 Overtraining occurs when the volume and intensity of exercise exceeds an individual’s capacity to recover.
 Although this term is largely linked to performance and the physical aspects of training, overtraining is also a significant problem on a physiological level.
-When our body is under high stress for prolonged periods of time, a cascade of issues begin to occur leading to conditions such as inappropriate permeability of the gut, decreased immunity (so more infections), hypothyroidism, hormonal dysregulation (low testosterone in men, dysregulation and low oestrogen and progesterone in women) with a possible loss in menstrual cycle in women (amenorrhoea).
+When our body is under high stress for prolonged periods of time, a cascade of issues begin to occur leading to conditions such as inappropriate permeability of the gut, decreased immunity (so more infections), hypothyroidism, hormonal dysregulation which means low testosterone in men, dysregulation and low oestrogen and progesterone in women with a possible loss in menstrual cycle in women (amenorrhoea).

 So, what happens in our body for this to occur?